 - Hendrix’s most popular fields of study based on the number of degrees declared recently are biochemistry/molecular biology, biology, English, psychology, and sociology/anthropology.

-- Hendrix participates in cooperative engineering programs with Columbia, Vanderbilt, and Washington universities, which enable students to receive a liberal arts degree from Hendrix and an engineering degree from one of the three schools of engineering.
+- Hendrix participates in cooperative engineering programs with Columbia and Washington universities, which enable students to receive a liberal arts degree from Hendrix and an engineering degree from one of these two schools of engineering.

 - Through an agreement with the University of Arkansas for Medical Sciences, Hendrix students can start earning credit toward a Master of Public Health degree while completing their undergraduate work at Hendrix.